 The BMI is home to one of the few remaining subscription libraries in Australia, and has been running continuously since 1859 in the tradition of Mechanics’ Institutes – providing education and recreation.
 Receive personal service and enjoy a unique peaceful and friendly setting in the heart of the Ballarat CBD.

 Membership is open to all, and gives access to:

-To view the book listings of the lending library and the heritage collection (reference only) – click here.
+Visit our new website for more information and resource material and to view the book listings of the lending library and the heritage collection.

 The BMI Collections includes hardback, paperback, DVDs, and talking book cassettes across a number of genres including latest releases and old favourites in crime fiction, mystery and suspense, Scandinavian thrillers, great Australian writers, and a great range of non-fiction titles.
 Plus, there are complete sets of ‘same character’ series – numbered in sequence on the spine.

 Despite the library operating in a heritage space, everything that could be expected in a modern library can be found at the BMI, such as free internet access, photocopying, local daily newspapers and a reading area with comfortable armchairs.

 Explore our fiction and non fiction catalogues here